akeesari/anjikeesari/docs/developertools/software/windows.md

 ```

 ## Install Terraform

-used to create Azure resources for IaC.
+Terraform is an infrastructure-as-code tool used for provisioning and managing cloud resources.
+It allows you to define your infrastructure in code and automates the deployment and management of resources across different cloud providers.

 ```
 choco install terraform